Designing Staged Evaluation Workflows for LLMs: Integrating Domain Experts, Lay Users, and Model-Generated Evaluation Criteria: Discussion

-In contrast, the lay users were observed to set their criteria with more of a focus on inquiry, and prioritizing clear and understandable presentations, often emphasizing formatting or visuals to enhance readability.
-Our findings indicate that lay users contribute unique perspectives to the evaluation criteria, focusing on aspects such as clarity and format for easier comprehension.
-This user-centric approach highlights the importance of incorporating diverse viewpoints in the evaluation process, as lay users may prioritize different aspects of the outputs compared to domain experts.
-This study differs from previous approaches to LLM evaluation, which have often focused on developers or designers setting criteria and testing prompt outputs for alignment \cite{shankar2024validates, arawjo2024chainforge}.
-However, we show a need to design evaluation systems that integrate both the domain expert and the lay users evaluation criteria in the process.
+While expert criteria are more knowledge-based, the lay users approach the development of criteria based on \emph{what} they need to know and \emph{how} they want the information presented.
+The lay users were observed to set their criteria with more of a focus on inquiry, and prioritizing clear and understandable presentations, often emphasizing formatting or visuals to enhance readability.
+These contributions are more short-term in impact, compared to those of the knowledge-driven criteria provided by domain experts.
+In the short term, these criteria improve the user’s experience by enhancing the usability of the system and could lead to greater trust and engagement.
+This aligns with prior research on LLM interfaces where there were correlations in high levels of user trust based on ease of usability and how clearly the information was delivered~\cite{sun2024trust}.
+When developing evaluation workflows, it is crucial to incorporate both the immediate concerns addressed by lay users and the deeper, more sustained contributions provided by domain experts.
+The approach that we recommend differs from previous approaches to LLM evaluation, which have often focused only on developers or designers creating criteria and testing prompt outputs for alignment \cite{shankar2024validates, arawjo2024chainforge}.